Vovke/angular-file-downloader/README.md

 ## Usage ##

-Include `file-downloader.js` file in your index.html
+* Include `file-downloader.js` in your index.html
-Include `fileDownloader` service in your app configuration
+* Include `fileDownloader` service in your app configuration

 ```
     angular